 An introduction to the fundamentals of the atmospheric environment and an analysis of synoptic-scale climatological phenomena.
 Particular attention is given to atmospheric circulation, weather patterns, and weather events taking place in North America.
-Prerequisites: GEOG 110 or GEOG 120.
+Prerequisites: GEOG 220 or permission of instructor.
 Credits: 3(3-0).
-Not offered on a regular basis.
+Not offered on a regular basis